kollection-nft/documentation/docs/developers/drops.md

 ## Overview

 The Drops feature on Kollection is the first release of the Creator Tools suite.
 Drops are a great way to launch your collection on Koinos.
-This feature eleminates the need to have a separate minting page, and also acts as marketing tool for your project.
+This feature eliminates the need to have a separate minting page, and also acts as marketing tool for your project.
 Mint on Kollection and get the maximum exposure in the NFT space of the Koinos blockchain.

 ![Kollection Drop Page Preview](/img/drops/kollection-drop-page.webp)